 Next to the Roman Arena, you will find signposts leading you towards the town centre and Romeo and Juliet’s house – or rather the houses that are said to have inspired the play.
 We heard that one of the houses was actually built after the play was written, but nonetheless, if you are a fan of the tale, both houses are worth the stop.

 What you will notice is that these places are very popular with tourists.
 We visited Verona off-season in November and Juliet’s house was still packed.
 It is noticeable that the sight has a significance for lovers.
 The walls are filled with names of loved ones – spread across the paper, on locks and lockets and anything else that enshrines the permanent gesture.
-Also, rumour has it that rubbing the boob of the statue of Juliet in front of ‘Juliet’s house’ brings good luck.
+Also, rumour has it that rubbing the breast of the statue of Juliet in front of ‘Juliet’s house’ brings good luck.